AlexRoca95/SFML/README.md

 # SFML
-Repository where I upload everything I'm practising with SFML like exercises, examples and simple simple videogames that I have made.
+Repository where I upload everything I'm practising with SFML, like exercises, examples and simple videogames that I have made.